RuinNetwork-LLC/RuinCheatBreaker/README.md

 # RuinCheatBreaker
-A Minecraft client that aims to be a perfect PVP client.
-It is based on the old version of Luna Client.
-AAL remake will be applied later.
+It has been completely rewritten and is being built as a replacement for the LunaClient.
+Our motto is to smash the cheaters.
 # motd: Make Potpvp Great Again!
-# Client Now Closed!
-As development progresses further, we will release a beta version.
+# Sorry.
+Our project has completely changed.
+We are not going to use LunarClient code.
+As a result, the release was further delayed.

 https://cdn.discordapp.com/attachments/946728780976750624/968239195103584296/RCBlogo.jpg

-Client Version: 0.0.1 BETA
-Support server: https://discord.gg/mNSSuJXp6p
+Client Version: 0.0.0 (Start developing from scratch) Support server: https://discord.gg/mNSSuJXp6p
-This Client is LunarClient Fork Version
+This Client is create new!
 If you have problem, join our Support Server, and create ticket, please.
 GitHub: https://github.com/RuinNetwork-LLC/RuinCheatBreaker